EstherPlomp/TNW-Tracking/docs/prior_art.md

 - [vandewalle 2019](https://lirias.kuleuven.be/2815281?limo=0) - Code availability increased to 24% and increased citation for publications with code.
 Reanalysis of a previous study in 2012 found out that "Out of the 66 links to code found in 2012, only
   47 were still valid (or easy to fix)."
 - [Laurinavichyute et al. 2022 ](https://doi.org/10.1016/j.jml.2022.104332) - reproducibility rate ranged from 34% to 56%
+- [Frachtenberg 2022](http://dx.doi.org/10.7717/peerj-cs.887) - "The overall rate of artifact sharing we find in this dataset is approximately 30%, although it varies significantly with paper, author, and conference factors, and it is closer to 43% for conferences that actively evaluated artifact sharing.
+Approximately 20% of all shared artifacts are no longer accessible four years after publications, predominately when hosted on personal and academic websites.
+Our main finding is that papers with shared artifacts averaged approximately 75% more citations than papers with none."

 ### SWORDS